vedsharma8877/Loan-Application-Form/README.md

 o    Zip code should only accept 5 digits.
 This field should accept numeric inputs only.

 o    Phone number should have 10 digits and should follow (XXX) XXX – XXXX format (e.g., (123) 456 – 7890).
 The parentheses and dash are automatically added while the user is entering the digits.
 This field should accept numeric inputs only.

+Used live server extension on visual studio code.